commonsmachinery/copyrdf-addon/README.md

 The add-on can be installed from the Mozilla registry: https://addons.mozilla.org/en-US/firefox/addon/copy-rdfa-metadata/

-It is also uploaded to the repository here: https://github.com/commonsmachinery/copyrdf-addon/raw/master/copyrdf.xpi
+It is also uploaded to the repository here (may be more recent if a new addon version is yet to be reviewed by the Mozilla addon team): https://github.com/commonsmachinery/copyrdf-addon/raw/master/copyrdf.xpi